 Total score: 238

-Hanford’s average annual salaries for Clinical, Counseling and School Psychologists are the highest in the US, adjusted for cost of living.
+Hanford, located in California, one of the highest paying states for school psychologists, has the highest average annual salaries for Clinical, Counseling and School Psychologists in the US, adjusted for cost of living.
 Hanford also has the best job opportunities, with 35 employed psychologists per 10,000 jobs.
 It’s let down slightly by its ratio of students-to-psychologists.

 2. Providence, Rhode Island

 Total score: 241